metaleap/gerbil-lsp/lsp/notes.md

   - an `ide`-defined severity/category enumeration such as eg. `'err`, `'warn`, `'hint`, `'info` (as applicable)
   - the (error / warning / info / etc) message itself
   - error / warning / etc code (number or ident) — if there's such a thing in Gerbil
-  - tags: optional list of such categorization tags as commonly induce special UI renditions other than squigglies, such as `'deprecated` (may induce strike-thru font-style rendition) or `'unused` (may induce faded text-color rendition)
+  - tags: optional list of such categorization tags as commonly induce special UI renditions other than squigglies, such as `'deprecated` (may induce strike-thru font-style rendition) or `'unused` / `'unnecessary` / `'unreachable` (may induce faded text-color rendition)

 Of note, the list-of-notices for a file may be empty upon its re-analysis when previously it wasn't — or vice versa — either way, any re-analysis should invoke the callback with the now-current list-of-notices if changed at all (and ideally, only then) &mdash; whether it's empty or not.